 Approaches

-Working closely with both our local integrated care board (Thames Valley Integrated Care Board), Health Innovation Oxford and Thames Valley and other local, regional and national partners to map knowledge-to-action gaps and identify opportunities for current and future research evidence to inform policy and practice. - Network development:
+- Partnership optimisation - Working closely with both our local integrated care board (Thames Valley Integrated Care Board), Health Innovation Oxford and Thames Valley and other local, regional and national partners to map knowledge-to-action gaps and identify opportunities for current and future research evidence to inform policy and practice

-- Use existing networks to support the use of research outputs and innovations addressing health inequalities and social determinants of health, linked with NHS Core20PLUS5.
+- Network development - Using existing networks to support the use of research outputs and innovations addressing health inequalities and social determinants of health, linked with NHS Core20PLUS5.
+Participatipatin in partner events to facilitate knowledge exchange and broker new relationships between creators and users of knowledge, and working with current and new partners to identify implementation opportunities.

 More Information